 Technology Enhanced Learning

 Our interest in the use of technology is one of offering choice and diversity to the learner.
-The short e-courses, e-books, modules and programmes are designed to suit all learners irrespective of age, creed, religion, disability, sexuality and technical abilities.
+Our e-courses are designed to suit all learners irrespective of age, creed, religion, disability, sexuality and technical abilities.

 Online Educational Store